-For people over 50, the divorce rate in the United States is on the rise.
-Just one in 10 people who divorced in 1990 was age 50 or older; twenty years later it was one in four, according to Dr. Susan Brown, professor of sociology at Bowling Green State University and co-author of “The Gray Divorce Revolution."1 “If late-life divorce were a disease,” says Jay Lebow, a psychologist at the Family Institute at Northwestern University, “it would be an epidemic.”
+A divorce can be draining—both emotionally and financially—especially later in life.
+And more and more people are getting divorced later in life.
+Just one in 10 people who divorced in 1990 was age 50 or older; twenty years later it was one in four, according to Dr. Susan Brown, professor of sociology at Bowling Green State University and co-author of “The Gray Divorce Revolution."1

-Whatever the reason, later-life divorce hits women especially hard.
-After a divorce, household income drops by about 25% for men—and more than 40% for women, according to U.S. government statistics.2 “Gray divorce can be economically devastating, especially for women who have been out of the labor force,” says Dr. Brown.
+Later-in-life divorce can hit women especially hard.
+After a divorce, household income drops by about 25% for men—and more than 40% for women, according to U.S. government statistics.2 “So-called gray divorce can be economically devastating, especially for women who have been out of the labor force,” says Dr. Brown.

-So how can women over 50 protect their financial future when they go solo?
-Here are a few dos and don’ts to consider:
+So how can women over 50—or of any age—protect their financial future when they go solo?
+Here are a few do's and don’ts to consider:

-1. Plan ahead.
+1. Plan.
 Careful preparation before your divorce may pay off.
-For instance, having a financial planner or accountant work with your divorce lawyer or mediator can help you make the right decisions about a divorce settlement that includes a more comfortable retirement.
+For instance, having a financial planner or accountant work with your divorce lawyer or mediator may help you make decisions about a divorce settlement that may help you protect your plans for a comfortable retirement.

-4. Document your household goods.
-Take photos of valuables around the house—jewelry, art, Oriental carpets, the sterling silver tea set.
+4. Document household goods.
+Take photos of valuables around the house—jewelry, art, and perhaps sentimental items that are valuable in other ways.
 It’s not unheard for divorcing spouses to hide assets from one another.

 5. Get your fair share.
-Half of everything is yours—if you acquired it during your marriage—whether you want it or not.
-Even if you’ve always abhorred that LeRoy Neiman painting your husband insisted on buying, it can be used to trade for something you do want.
-If you helped put your husband through graduate school, law school, or medical school, you may be entitled to some reimbursement for the cost of his tuition.
+Half of everything may be yours—if you acquired it during your marriage—whether you want it or not.
+Even if you never liked a painting, for instance, you may be able to use it to trade for something you do want.
+If you helped put your spouse through graduate school, law school, or medical school, you may be entitled to some reimbursement for the cost of tuition.

 6. Keep close tabs on legal and adviser fees.
-What you pay your divorce advisers will come out of your settlement, so make sure you keep track of what they are spending on your behalf.
+Keep track of what they are spending on your behalf.
 Remember that your lawyer is a paid professional who is billing you at an hourly rate.
 Be mindful of the time your lawyer spends with and for you.

 - You must be age 62 or older.